Prathmesh1723/RenPe-Rental-Platform-React/README.md

-# INFO-6150-Web-Design-And-User-Experience-Engineering-Fall-2022

-Final Project for INFO 6150 Fall 2022 Web Design and User Experience Engineering under Prof. Vishal Chawla.
+# Final Project for INFO 6150 Fall 2022 Web Design and User Experience Engineering under Prof. Vishal Chawla

 ## Project Stage 1 (Landing Page)

 ### Purpose of this project

-It is a well known fact that upcoming International Students struggle finding a place to live. <br>
+It is a well known fact that upcoming International Students struggle finding a place to live.

 Real Pe intends to ameliorate the erstwhile conundrum by providing real time available properties or spaces in the USA!